-Over the last three decades in my other life, I’ve served as a semi-professional public address announcer for major league spring training and minor league baseball.
-That’s lots and lots and lots of dizzy bat races, National Anthems, and seventh inning stretches.
+Over the last several decades in my other life, I’ve served as a semi-professional public address announcer for major league spring training and minor league baseball.
+That’s lots and lots and lots of dizzy bat races, seventh inning stretches, and National Anthem performances.

 Do you know what I enjoy most?
-It’s when my voice is the cue for veterans to rise and be acknowledged for their service and sacrifice for our country.
-And there is no applause that is louder.
+It’s when my voice is the cue for veterans and active service members to rise and be acknowledged for their sacrifice for our country.
+There is no applause that is louder.

 What does that mean for your radio station?

 We have hundreds of thousands of people that listen to our stations that have important things in common.
-Focus on those things.
+Successful stations focus on those things.
 Celebrate those things.
 Invite them to stand and be applauded for those things.

 Happy birthday, USA!